| | Cv2DenoiseTVL1 Method |

 This array should contain one or more noised versions

-of the image that is to be restored. - result
+of the image that is to be restored.

 - Type: OpenCvSharpMat